The Best Open Source CI Tools

-Intro to Continuous Integration (CI) & CI Tooling
+Introduction to Continuous Integration (CI) & CI Tooling

 The Continuous Integration process turns a build into an artifact that is ready to be deployed.
 At least, that’s the modern definition.
 CI has been around since the 90s, and came to fame from Kent Beck’s Extreme Programming model.
 While the definition has changed over the years, there’s some cool history to it.
 If you want to learn more, head on over to trusty ol’ Wikipedia.

 According to Martin Fowler’s canonical definition, any CI system does these four things:

 - Keep a single place where all the source code lives and where anyone can obtain the current sources from (and previous versions).